MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 1. On the **Review + create** tab, select **Create**.

-   > [!NOTE]
-   > Wait for the provisioning process to complete.
+   > **Note**: Wait for the provisioning process to complete.
 This should take about 2 minutes.

 1. In the Azure portal, navigate to the page displaying configuration of the newly created Azure VM.

 1. On the Azure VM page, select **Connect**, in the drop-down menu, select **Connect**, then select **Download RDP file**, and use the downloaded RDP file to establish a Remote Desktop session to the operating system running in the Azure VM.